 This set was sturdy for the most part, but did have ample wear to the top surfaces.
 The part that got my heart palpitating were the beautiful turned legs, and the gorgeous heirloom maple tops.
 I spy potential!

 Although there are not obvious manufacturer markings, I am 99% sure these are Ethan Allen tables as I’ve seen these exact tables in other places.
-I was delighted to no end to get to work on them.
 First, I wanted to uncover that delicious wood grain in that heirloom maple.
 Funny (not so funny) thing is during the restoration of the antique library table I just refinished, I killed my favorite sander, a DeWalt random orbit.
 It is a beast of a workhorse that lasted me for ages, so of course I bought another.

 Apparently my old sander was in rougher shape than I thought because when I started this new one up I was like…ooooohhhhh… I couldn’t believe how smooth it operated and took the finish off lickety-split.

 When I saw that wood coming to life, I couldn’t help but touch it.
 This maple was so fun to work with.
 I had no intention of covering the tops of these vintage nesting tables, rather wanted to showcase them.
-To give them the best look, I turned to my favorite Zibra paint brushes.
+For the color selections I choose 3 different colors: a dark gray, a light gray, and a soft blue green.

 While the larger table was drying, I painted the second table.
 Then it was the larger table’s turn.
 All of the bottoms of the tables were done in short order, and then it was time for the table tops to get some lovin’.

-I’ve said it before, but I like a low-sheen, durable finish on most of my pieces, so I again turned to Gator Hide as my topcoat.
-My Palm Pro helped me get a perfect finish with no strokes and done in a flash.
-This brush fits neatly in my palm making the job light on my wrist and hand.
+I’ve said it before, but I like a low-sheen, durable finish on most of my pieces, so I again turned to a poly as my topcoat.

-After apply two coats of the topcoat, I let it cure and then they’re done!
+I apply two coats of the topcoat,then let it cure.
+Done!

 Oh what fun the kids and I had seeing these vintage nesting tables come to life.
 We were telling each other which table was our favorite.
 I must say that we were all pretty smitten with each color as they individually make us smile.
 Which one is your favorite?